The Care Bears Movie: Plot

 The Cherrywoods are a middle-aged couple who run an orphanage.
-One night, Mr. Cherrywood tells the orphans a story about the Care Bears and Care-a-Lot, their home in the clouds.
-In the story, Friend Bear and Secret Bear travel down to Earth, looking for people to cheer up.
-On Earth, they meet Kim and Jason, two lonely orphaned children whose parents were killed in a car accident.
-Friend Bear and Secret Bear introduce themselves and remind the children of their ambitions, but neither of them are interested.
+Mr. Cherrywood tells the orphans a story about the Care Bears and Care-a-Lot, their home in the clouds.
+In the story, Friend Bear and Secret Bear search for people to cheer up.
+They meet Kim and Jason, two lonely youngsters who recently lost their parents in a car accident.
+Introducing themselves, Friend Bear and Secret Bear remind the kids of their ambitions...yet neither sibling acts interested.

-At an amusement park, Tenderheart Bear spots a mage's apprentice named Nicholas.
-While unloading a trunk of goods for his master, known as the "Great Fettucini", Nicholas finds an old book with a diary-style lock.
-When he unlocks it, an evil spirit appears as a woman's face, and brainwashes him.
-With his help, it lays waste to the park, and begins a quest to remove all caring from the world.
+At an amusement park, Tenderheart Bear spots a magician's apprentice named Nicholas.
+While unloading a trunk of goods for his master, the "Great Fetuccini", Nicholas finds an old book with a diary-style lock.
+When he unlocks it, an evil spirit appears as a woman's face and corrupts him.
+With his help, it lays waste to the park and quests to remove all caring from the world.

-Back at Care-a-Lot, some of the other bears are working on their new invention: the Rainbow Rescue Beam, a portal that can send any bear to Earth and back.
-The two Care Bear cubs belonging to Grams Bear, Baby Hugs and Baby Tugs, interfere with it and bring forth a group of unexpected visitors: Friend Bear, Secret Bear, Kim, and Jason.
-The bears introduce themselves to the children and give them a tour of their home.
-Tenderheart Bear returns just before a "cloudquake" caused by the spirit, which ruins Care-a-Lot.
-He informs the others of Nicholas' troubles on Earth.
-Using the Rainbow Rescue Beam, he sends Kim and Jason to the park, along with Friend Bear and Secret Bear.
+Back at Care-a-Lot, the other bears work on their new invention: the Rainbow Rescue Beam, a portal that can send any bear to Earth and back.
+Two Care Bear cubs, Hugs and Tugs, interfere with the Rainbow Rescue Beam.
+They bring forth unexpected visitors: Friend Bear, Secret Bear, Kim, and Jason.
+The bears introduce themselves to the children, and give them a tour of their home.
+Tenderheart Bear returns on his now-out-of-control Rainbow Roller...just before a "Cloud-Quake", caused by the spirit, ruins Care-a-Lot.
+Tenderheart informs the others of Nicholas' troubles on Earth.
+Using the Rainbow Rescue Beam, he sends Kim and Jason to the park...along with Friend Bear and Secret Bear.
 They end up in the Forest of Feelings when the portal malfunctions.
-From a nearby river, the rest of the bears begin searching for them aboard a cloud ship called the Cloud Clipper, leaving behind Good Luck Bear, Grumpy Bear, Grams Bear and the cubs in Care-a-Lot.
-Meanwhile, Nicholas is informed of Kim and Jason and the Care Bears and summons a cloud-like evil demon to capture them.
+From a nearby river, the other bears search for them aboard the Cloud Clipper.
+Good Luck Bear, Grumpy Bear, Grams Bear, and the cubs stay behind in Care-a-Lot.